nrwl/nx/docs/shared/migration/adding-to-monorepo.md

 ### Enabling JS Analysis

-After running `add-nx-to-monorepo` Nx will only analyze `package.json` files like Lerna or Turborepo.
+After running `add-nx-to-monorepo` Nx will only analyze `package.json` files in the same way Lerna or Turborepo do.

 ```json
 {